What Crash Landing on You Taught Me About Teaching Korean - And What It Got Wrong

 Crash Landing on You presents a version of North Korea that is, by any realistic measure, significantly romanticized.
 The soldiers are charming and kind-hearted.
 The village community is warm and full of humor.
 The landscape is beautiful.
 The story treats its North Korean characters with genuine humanity and affection — which is, in many ways, one of the drama's most admirable qualities.
 It refuses to reduce North Korean people to caricatures.
 That's meaningful, and I don't want to diminish it.

-But the living conditions, the political reality, the fear that governs daily life in actual North Korea — these are largely absent from the drama's frame.
+But the actual living conditions, the political reality, what daily life really looks like there — almost none of that is in the drama.
 And for international viewers with limited prior knowledge of North Korea, the drama can become their primary reference point.
 I've had students ask me, with complete sincerity, whether North Korean soldiers are all as handsome and well-mannered as Hyun Bin's character.
 I've had students say the North Korean village in the drama looked like somewhere they'd want to visit.
 One student told me the secondary North Korean characters were "so cute" — the soldiers who guard Se-ri and gradually become her unlikely protectors.

 I always tell them the same thing: if you want to understand what daily life in North Korea actually looks like, watch 이제 만나러 갑니다 — a long-running South Korean talk show featuring North Korean defectors sharing their real experiences.
 It is a completely different picture.
 The people are just as human, just as funny, just as warm in many cases — but the reality of the system they lived under is present in every story they tell.
-Crash Landing on You is a love story set against a backdrop. 이제 만나러 갑니다 is the backdrop itself.
+Crash Landing on You uses North Korea as a setting. 이제 만나러 갑니다 is actually about it.
+Pretty different experience.

-Want to practice these particles in real sentences from Korean drams?
+Want to practice these expressions from Crash Landing on You?
 (FREE PDF)

 Enter your email and instantly unlock the free PDF